 You might be a farmer, fisher, scientist or faith leader — whatever you are and whoever you represent — help us elevate the broad spectrum of needs and hopes that must be addressed if we are to tackle the challenges before us.

-Letters will be posted on the Climate Champions website every day in the last 100 days to COP26.
+Letters will be posted on the Climate Champions website in the run up to COP26.

 We will endeavour to publish all letters which meet the brief.

-Submissions should be no more than 1000 words long and can be sent via email to Charlotte Owen-Burge at firstname.lastname@example.org from now until October 2021.
-Poems are welcome.
+Submissions should be no more than 1000 words long and can be sent via email to Charlotte Owen-Burge at email@example.com from now until October 22 2021.
+Poems/multimedia content welcome.